 What Is Money Laundering?
 Examples and Legal Predicates

 Money laundering is the act of placing illegal gains into the legitimate financial system in ways that avoid drawing the attention of banks, financial institutions, or law enforcement agencies.
 The maneuver is called “laundering” because its goal is to “clean” dirty funds — to cloak illicit gains in apparent legitimacy.

 The “Office Space” scheme was good for a few laughs at the perpetrators’ expense, but real-world money laundering isn’t funny — and can be highly consequential.
 One of the highest-profile recent money laundering cases involved Paul Manafort and Rick Gates, two associates of former U.S. President Donald Trump.

-Among other felony charges, the Special Counsel’s office alleged that Manafort and longtime associate Rick Gates “laundered money for nearly a decade through scores of U.S. and foreign corporations and accounts, and gave false statements to the Justice Department and others when asked about their work on behalf of a foreign entity,” per the Washington Post.
+In 2017, an indictment brought by former special counsel Robert Mueller, who was then investigating Russian interference in the 2016 U.S. presidential campaign, alleged that Manafort and longtime associate Rick Gates “laundered money for nearly a decade through scores of U.S. and foreign corporations and accounts, and gave false statements to the Justice Department and others when asked about their work on behalf of a foreign entity,” per the Washington Post.
 According to the indictment, Manafort and Gates attempted to conceal the origins of at least $75 million by routing the funds through offshore bank accounts and shell companies.